Will Compton

 William Earl Compton III (born September 19, 1989) is an American former professional football player who was a linebacker in the National Football League (NFL) for nine seasons.
-Compton co-hosts a podcast, Bussin' With The Boys, with former Titans offensive tackle Taylor Lewan.
+He co-hosts a podcast, Bussin' With The Boys, with former Titans offensive tackle Taylor Lewan.

-Compton played college football for the Nebraska Cornhuskers and originally signed with the Washington Redskins as an undrafted free agent in 2013.
-He also played for the Tennessee Titans, the New Orleans Saints, and the Oakland/Las Vegas Raiders.
+Compton played college football for the Nebraska Cornhuskers and signed with the Washington Redskins as an undrafted free agent in 2013.
+He was also a member of the Tennessee Titans, New Orleans Saints, and Oakland/Las Vegas Raiders.

-Early life and college
+Early life

-As a football player for North County High School, Compton played linebacker and wide receiver.
-A first-team all-state selection, Compton was listed as one of the top five players entering college from Missouri high schools.
-He chose the University of Nebraska–Lincoln over Notre Dame, Vanderbilt, and others.
-He was redshirted in 2008.
+Compton was born in Overland Park, Kansas and grew up in Bonne Terre, Missouri.
+As a football player for North County High School in Bonne Terre, Compton played linebacker and wide receiver.
+A first-team all-state selection, he was listed as one of the top five players entering college from Missouri high schools.
+Compton chose the University of Nebraska–Lincoln over Notre Dame, Vanderbilt, and others.

+College career

+Compton was redshirted in 2008.
 He won a starting position with the Cornhuskers the next year.
 Compton was a three-time Academic All-Big Ten selection, and he was team captain as a senior in 2012.
 Compton went on to play in the 2013 NFLPA Collegiate Bowl.